Triumph 1500

-The Triumph 1500 is a small front-wheel drive car that was produced by Standard-Triumph from 1970 to 1973.
+The Triumph 1500 is a small front-wheel drive car that was produced by Triumph Motor Company division of British Leyland from 1970 to 1973.
 In 1973 it was revised as the Triumph 1500TC becoming rear-wheel drive.
 Production ended in 1976, by which time it had been replaced by the Triumph Dolomite.

 1500

 Whilst retaining the front-wheel drive of the Triumph 1300, the body featured a restyled nose, a lengthened tail, twin headlights, horizontally mounted rear light clusters and a larger boot.
 The interior was also restyled featuring a new design of dashboard and door cards but retaining the wooden door cappings.
 The size of the Standard SC engine was increased to 1493 cc with a single SU carburettor and had a power output of 61 bhp.
 The suspension used coil springs all round and was independent at the front, incorporating a dead-beam rear axle at the back, which represented something of a technological retreat from the all-independent suspension offered by the 1300.
 In 1972 the power output was increased to 65 bhp with an uprated carburettor and inlet manifold.
 These later cars also had a silver nose badge.
 Earlier cars had a black nose badge.

 The car was capable of reaching a top speed of 87 mi/h and could accelerate from 0–60 mph in 16.5 seconds.